UzairAsi/NewsApp-classbased/README.md

 # Getting Started News App

-You have to specify an apikey from newsapi.org specify the in App.js(Line No.9)
+You have to specify an Apikey from newsapi.org specify the in Apikey App.js(Line No.9)

 ### `npm start`